jaronva06/jaronva06/README.md

 - 👋 Hi, I’m @jaronva06
 - 👀 I’m interested in Product Management
 - 🌱 I’m currently learning Javascript, NodeJs
-- 💞️ I’m looking to collaborate on End to end Product cycle
+- 💞️ I’m looking to collaborate on End to end Product lifecycle
 - 📫 How to reach me https://www.linkedin.com/in/jaronvincent/

 <!---